/* Rambling Owl addition to remove page titles from blogs */

 Gadget grief ....

-Technology is a double edged sword.
-With various gadgets you can now film, photograph, plot, track, tweet, and guide every detail of a day’s walking and then edit, produce, blog, and bore people with it when you get home.
-Fantastic – what did we ever do without it?
+Technology is a double-edged sword.
+With the right collection of devices you can now film, photograph, plot, track, tweet, and narrate every detail of a day's walking, then edit, produce, blog, and bore people with the results when you get home.
+Wonderful.
+What did we ever do without it.

 Church of the Virgin Mary, Stoneleigh